Check out my about.me profile

 He has the best attributes of the 20th- and 21st-century journalist.

-Jeff has been a writer for close to 20 years.
-He also has first-hand experiences in environmental science — from touring alternative energy facilities in Denmark to studying marine aquatics in New England, exploring the Florida Everglades, investigating invasive species in Georgian Bay and learning about wind turbine technology in Colorado.
+Jeff has been a writer for more than 20 years.
+He has first-hand experience in environmental science — from touring alternative energy facilities in Denmark to studying marine aquatics in New England, exploring the Florida Everglades, investigating invasive species in Georgian Bay and learning about wind turbine technology in Colorado.

 Of course, Jeff has won awards — he was even recognized as the Journalist of the Year by PRSA.
 However, it’s not awards that make him a great writer.
 It’s the strong foundation he has built.
 For years, he has strived for continuous improvement in his technique.
 He seeks out experiences to better develop his understanding of the issues affecting our environment.